andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 the *interactive viewing experience*.
 I've yet to grace the halls of the museum so I'm blown away by the asymmetrical 5-sided glass roof.
 I stand and stare at the beams that conjointly support the roof without any spanning the full distance of the atrium.
-Each beam supports every other beam - if one fails we all fail.
-I'll call it the teamwork truss.
 It's somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
 It's a beautiful piece of engineering.

 In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect, the Nasher was designed as
 <div class="text-muted fst-italic mx-3 mb-3">
-a collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
+A collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
 The complex, almost vertiginous geometries of the atrium roof are formed by a hierarchy of structural systems, all supported